Graeme O'Donnell

-Graeme O'Donnell (born 19 July 1938) is a former Australian rules footballer who played with Geelong and North Melbourne in the Victorian Football League (VFL).
+Graeme Charles O'Donnell (19 July 1938 – 22 August 2023) was an Australian rules footballer who played with Geelong and North Melbourne in the Victorian Football League (VFL).
 His son, Gary, was a premiership player and captain with Essendon in the 1980s and 1990s.

-Family
+Personal life and death

-O'Donnell is the son of Leo O'Donnell and Eileen O'Donnell (née Rankin).
+Graeme O'Donnell was the son of Leo O'Donnell and Eileen O'Donnell (née Rankin).
 His mother was the daughter of Teddy Rankin and the sister of Bert, Cliff and Doug Rankin.
-Graeme is the father of both Gary O'Donnell and Shelley O'Donnell.
+Graeme was the father of both Gary O'Donnell and Shelley O'Donnell.
 Gary played for Essendon between 1987 and 1998 and Shelley is a former Australia netball international.

+O'Donnell died on 22 August 2023, at the age of 85.